June 2016 Tel Aviv shooting: Events

 At 21:04 (UTC+3), on 8 June 2016, two perpetrators dressed in suits and ties arrived at the Max Brenner Cafe in the Sarona Market complex near HaArba'a Street in Tel Aviv.
 They inspected the area and then sat down on chairs outside, ordering desserts.
 At 21:27 the perpetrators stood up and fired at the diners until one of the perpetrators' firearms jammed.
 He slammed the firearm on the floor and the perpetrators started to run away from the site.
 The perpetrators wounded 11 people.
 Three were critically wounded, and later succumbed to their wounds, while a fourth - although not directly wounded - died of a heart-attack.
 Two others were in severe condition, two in moderate condition and four in light condition.
 An additional 14 people suffering from symptoms of anxiety received medical attention at the scene and at the hospitals.
 The two did not have an escape plan, an official of the Israel Security Agency said, after investigation, that they "trusted in Allah".
 The perpetrators fled and split up, and at 21:40, one of the perpetrators was wounded and neutralized after a gunfight with a civil guard of Kol Yisrael and was taken to Ichilov Hospital in serious condition.
 The other unarmed perpetrator ran in a nearby street, near the Tel Aviv Cinematheque.
 He encountered an off-duty policeman (who was in plainclothes) and asked him for a glass of water and the unsuspecting policeman invited him into his home with his family.
 The man then rushed to the scene of the attack, leaving the perpetrator in his home.
-The family tried to speak to the perpetrator but he didn't respond and was stressed.
-The wife of the policeman said she didn't suspect anything and that she thought he was a man who ran from the attack.
+The family tried to speak to the perpetrator but he did not respond and was stressed.
+The wife of the policeman said she did not suspect anything and that she thought he was a man who ran from the attack.
 When the policeman saw the other perpetrator was dressed just like the man he invited into his home, he rushed back to his home and captured the perpetrator who tried to escape.
 While arresting him, one of the policemen called in to help entered the home with his weapon drawn.
 When he saw that the perpetrator was already captured, he returned his weapon to its sheath, at which point it discharged a bullet and one of the policemen was wounded from shrapnel.